Will I have to pay a penalty for underpaid tax?

 - Giving – i.e. whether the taxpayer provided or gave access to material in a timely manner within deadlines set by HMRC, thus avoiding the need for reliance on more formal information powers.

-HMRC will then use its findings in the first two stages to apply a formula to calculate the penalty percentage and overall penalty to be paid.
-After this, written representations can be made to HMRC within a specified timeframe if the penalty figures are not agreed
+HMRC will then use its findings in the first two stages to apply a formula to calculate the penalty percentage and the overall underpaid tax penalty to be paid.
+After this, written representations can be made to HMRC within a specified timeframe if the penalty figures are not agreed upon.

-Along with any penalties, interest on the amount owed will also be charged, which varies depending on the time elapsed.
+Along with any penalties for underpaid tax, interest on the amount owed will also be charged, which varies depending on the time elapsed.

 In cases where the HMRC finds underpaid tax for a number of years, any penalties and interest will be applied to the amount owed in each tax period.
 After a number of years, interest alone can add up to a substantial sum.